The Clear Edge

 A consultant earning $9K/month had been stuck there for eight months — 55 hours a week, constantly in motion but going nowhere.

-She tracked ten different metrics: traffic, engagement, email opens, social followers, revenue, expenses, pipeline value, close rate, average deal size, monthly growth rate.
+She tracked ten different metrics: traffic, engagement, email opens, social followers, revenue, expenses, pipeline value, close rate, average deal size, and monthly growth rate.

 Ten dashboards.
 Ten numbers screaming for attention every morning.